Grounding Line / Zone of Antarctic Ice Sheet

 Format:

-- ESRI ArcGIS Shapefile
+- ESRI ArcGIS Shapefile and Geopackage

 Data quality

 The data set does not contain an uncertainty estimation.
 Uncertainties in grounding line location are of the order of 100 m and are based on, e.g., i) inaccurate geolocation, and ii) too coarse spatial resolution.
 Since the data set is based on satellite data acquired at different spatial resolution, the uncertainty of the obtained grounding line position varies.
 Therefore, the data set lists the used sensor for every grounding line position.
+Using the new data set of the grounding line zone can help to better understand the uncertainties in the groundline position caused by tidal fluctuations.

 Note: Not the entire Antarctic ice sheet ends in an ice shelf and not all ice shelves are mapped.
 Therefore the data set does not cover whole Antarctica.